kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 ## Targeting a Namespace by its name

-As of Kubernetes v1.21, a default immutable label ``kubernetes.io/metadata.name`` with the namespace name will be added to all namespaces.
+As of Kubernetes v1.21, an immutable label `kubernetes.io/metadata.name` is added to all namespaces.
+The value of the label is the namespace name.
 While NetworkPolicy cannot target a namespace by its name with some object field, this label now can be used to target a specific namespace.

 ## What you can't do with network policies (at least, not yet)